carbonblack/cb-event-forwarder/README.md

 The connector can be configured to output the events into various different output sources, including TCP, UDP, a file, standard out, and Amazon S3.

+## Support

+The pre-built RPM is supported via our [User eXchange (Jive)](https://community.bit9.com/groups/developer-relations) and via email to dev-support@bit9.com.

 ## Raw Sensor Events

 We have seen a performance impact when exporting all raw sensor events onto the enterprise bus.
 We do not recommend